gregolive/clubhouse/README.md

 # Clubhouse

-A social-media-like app that allows users to create an account and make posts about one ot their favorite topics (clubs).
+A social-media-like app that allows users to create an account and make posts about one of their favorite topics (clubs).

 ## Live demo